-- 4.16 From the above table it can be seen that the Council runs down usable capital receipts by the end of 2026/27 and they will be completely extinguished in 2027/28.
+- 3.18 From the above table it can be seen that the Council runs out of usable capital receipts during 2027/28.
 This means that in order to finance future schemes alternative sources of finance will be needed unless additional receipts can be generated through asset disposals.
-The Asset and Regeneration team are looking at other possible property sales within the commercial portfolio to replenish capital receipts.
+The Asset and Regeneration team are looking at other possible property sales within the commercial portfolio to either replenish capital receipts or reduce borrowing levels depending on the requirements at the time.
 Should the anticipated new receipts be delayed, or if no new properties are identified for future sale, it will be necessary to reprioritise the Capital Programme and delay or remove schemes.
-This will start with removing the provisional/unapproved schemes as set out above. - 4.17 Using up all of the usable capital receipts leaves the Council open to future funding issues.
+This will start with removing the provisional/unapproved schemes as set out above. - 3.19 In the General Fund most of the capital receipts are generated from the sale of apartments in regeneration areas, however once they have gone, new sources of finance will need to be sought. - 3.20 Using up all of the usable capital receipts leaves the Council open to future funding issues.
 With revenue resources set to deplete over the next few years, should an emergency situation arise (such as the recent replacement cladding programme at Addlestone One), there will be no resources available to undertake the work.
-It is therefore proposed that the Council maintain a minimum level of capital receipts in the region of £2m for such emergencies - 4.18 The Council's evolving Asset Management Strategy sets out criteria for reviewing assets that no longer provide the required yield or the security for the capital investment.
-Where this is the case, mitigating actions that the Council proposes to take to protect the capital invested could include the sale of the asset.
-Where this is likely the criteria set out in the Capital and Investment Strategy for asset management, planning and disposals will come into play. - 4.19 In the 2022/23 Provisional Local Government Finance Settlement a 3-year extension was announced from 2022-23 onwards for the existing flexibility for councils to use capital receipts to fund transformation projects that produce long-term savings or reduce the costs of service delivery.
-Due to a lack of Capital Receipts, there are currently no proposals to take advantage of this flexibility in the revised Capital Programme.
+For this reason, Full Council approved a minimum level of capital receipts of £2m to be maintained for such emergencies.
+Should sales activity not be forthcoming over the next year, it will be necessary to further delay some future capital schemes or find alternative methods of funding them to avoid receipts falling below the £2m minimum balance in 2026/27. - 3.21 In the 2022/23 Provisional Local Government Finance Settlement a 3-year extension was announced from 2022-23 onwards for the existing flexibility for councils to use capital receipts to fund transformation projects that produce long-term savings or reduce the costs of service delivery.
+Due to a lack of Capital Receipts, there are currently no proposals to take advantage of this flexibility in the revised Capital Programme. £1m was however set aside from the underspend in the Council's revenue budget at the end of 2022/23, to provide funding for this purpose via a Service Transformation Reserve.